 Calling penalty hinders during a racquetball match plays an important part of keeping racquetball a fair and honest game.
 A penalty hinder does not necessarily have to be an intentional act.
 There are many types of penalty hinders, but the most common falls under Rule 3.15 (a) Failure to Move.

-The most current official racquetball rulebook (pdf file) can be downloaded from the teamusa.org website or from this link: Downloadable/Printable Rulebook-2013 Version (September 2013).
+The most current official racquetball rulebook (pdf file) can be downloaded from the teamusa.org website or from this link: Downloadable/Printable Rulebook-2020 Version.
 There are 4 new rule changes in this version: 1.
-In USAR-sanctioned events throughout the nation, all divisions (including the “Open” divisions) will play the two-serve game — except for the U.S. […]
+In USAR-sanctioned events throughout the nation, all divisions (including the “Open” divisions) will play the two-serve game — except for the U.S. National […]

 The Racquetball Screen Serve FAQ What exactly does the rule say?
 Rule 3.9 (h) Fault Serves Screen Serve – “A served ball that first hits the front wall and on the rebound passes so closely to the server, or server’s partner in doubles, that it prevents the receiver from having a clear view of the […]